-With Election Day looming, an anxious nation hears rumblings of civil war
+With Election Day looming, an anxious nation hears rumblings of violence

 “As I look across America today, I’m concerned,” Joe Biden said in a speech at Gettysburg, Pa., this month.
 “The country is in a dangerous place.
 Our trust in each other is ebbing.
 Hope seems elusive.”
 The Democratic candidate said the country has “too bright a future to leave it shipwrecked on the shoals of anger and hate and division.”

-President Trump, in contrast, has regularly used dire rhetoric to describe the threat he says the county faces.
+President Trump, in contrast, has regularly used dire rhetoric to describe the threat he says the country faces.
 Last fall, tweeting about his impeachment, he quoted a minister who tweeted that removing him from office would “cause a Civil War like fracture in this Nation from which our Country will never heal.”

 Within minutes, the Oath Keepers, one of the largest armed civilian groups, responded: “This is where we are.
 We ARE on the verge of a HOT civil war.”